ishkawa/APIKit/README.md

 #### Setting acceptable status code

 APIKit decides if a request is succeeded or failed by using `acceptableStatusCodes:`.
-If it contains the status code of a response, the request is judged as succeeded and `API` calls `responseFromObject(_:URLResponse:)` to get a model from a raw response.
-Otherwise, the request is judged as failed and `API` calls `errorFromObject(_:URLResponse:)` to get an error from a raw response.
+If it contains the status code of a response, the request is judged as succeeded and `Session` calls `responseFromObject(_:URLResponse:)` to get a model from a raw response.
+Otherwise, the request is judged as failed and `Session` calls `errorFromObject(_:URLResponse:)` to get an error from a raw response.

 ```swift
 var acceptableStatusCodes: Set<Int> {